 The name “Ladysmith” evokes some curiosity.
 The history or origin of the name is not quite clear.
 However, it is supposed that this community was named after a place called Ladysmith in South Africa.
 Another proposition is that it was named after the initial owner of the site.
 Even so, it has been a significant location.
 The postal service for the area was located at Ladysmith.
 Right from 1928, the Ladysmith post office has been functional in Caroline County.

-The concept of transferring or adopting names can be likened to tree removal and replacement.
+The concept of transferring or adopting names can be likened to tree cutting, removal and replacement.
 You may be thinking of making significant changes to your yard.
 This may include tree removal.
 What should you know before making such a decision?

 Removing a tree is a large decision that should not be taken lightly.
 Dead or dying trees should be removed for health, safety and aesthetic purposes.
 However, in certain instances live trees also should be removed when they interfere with other trees, buildings, driveways and utility wires.
 But think twice, as it takes years and often decades to replace a tree once removed…